dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-code.md

 As described in [configuring the database  connection](xref:efcore-and-ef6/porting/port-detailed-cases#configuring-the-database-connection), EF Core has less magic around detecting the database to connect to.
 You will need to override the `OnConfiguring` method on your derived context, and use the database provider specific API to setup the connection to the database.

 Most EF6 applications store the connection string in the applications `App/Web.config` file.
 In EF Core, you read this connection string using the `ConfigurationManager` API.
-You may need to add a reference to the `System.Configuration` framework assembly to be able to use this API.
+You may need to add a reference to the `System.Configuration` framework assembly to be able to use this API:

 ```csharp
 public class BloggingContext : DbContext